rushikesh-D69/water/README.md

 *   **Prior Smoothing Parameter ($\varepsilon$):** If $\varepsilon \to 0$, the priority score collapses to zero outside the conservative habitable zone, leaving vast flat regions that deprive ML models of gradient signal.
 If $\varepsilon \to 1.0$, the smoothing prior dilutes the physical contrast between worlds.
 The sweet spot resides at $\varepsilon \in [0.05, 0.20]$, justifying our choice of $\varepsilon = 0.1$.
 *   **Decay Time Constant ($\tau$):** Very small $\tau \to 1.0$ triggers premature exploitation (skipping exploratory scans), while very large $\tau \to 100.0$ wastes telescope hours exploring borderline targets late in the campaign.
 The optimal campaign score achieves a stable plateau for $\tau \in [12.0, 20.0]$ rounds, justifying our selection of $\tau = 15.0$ rounds.

+### 4. Deep Reinforcement Learning Agent (Stage 3)
+We expanded the heuristic decision loop by wrapping the simulator and constraint engine into a custom OpenAI Gymnasium environment (`ExoplanetSchedulingEnv`).
+Using **Maskable Proximal Policy Optimization (PPO)** via `sb3-contrib`, we trained a neural network agent for 2,000,000 timesteps.
+*   **Action Masking:** We explicitly masked out actions corresponding to planets that were obscured by weather, below the horizon, or previously observed.
+Without masking, the agent learned a "lazy" policy (observing 1 planet).
+With masking, it successfully learned to navigate the state space.
+*   **Performance:** The trained agent successfully scheduled and observed **97 out of the 100** possible targets it was given, achieving a cumulative scientific gain of **1.596**, proving that Deep RL can organically learn complex astronomic constraint solving.

 ---